-Friends who do SEO know that after changing a domain, you must set up a 301 redirect for the old domain to reduce the SEO impact of changing the website address.
-Google has now launched an Address Change Tool, which can more conveniently help us modify and migrate domains.
+Friends who do SEO know that after changing a domain name, it's essential to set up a 301 redirect for the old domain to reduce the SEO impact of the URL change.
+Google has now launched a Change of Address tool, making it easier to modify and migrate domains.

-You can use the Address Change Tool when you migrate your website from one domain or subdomain to another domain or subdomain: for example, from example.com to example.org or example2.com.
-This tool informs Google of your change and helps reflect the migration from the old site to the new site in Google Search results.
+Use the Change of Address tool when migrating your website from one domain or subdomain to another: for example, from example.com to example.org or example2.com.
+This tool informs Google of your change and helps reflect the migration from the old site to the new site in Google search results.
 Simply put, if you want to change from a previous domain like baidu.com to google.com, you can use this feature.
-Google will prioritize switching the indexed data of your old domain to the new domain in its own database, which is faster than a 301 redirect.
+Google will prioritize switching the indexed data of your old domain to the new domain in its database, which is faster than a 301 redirect.

 Specific Usage Method

-First, after you change your website's domain, you need to set up a 301 redirect for the old website's domain.
-The method for 301 redirect can be referred to
+First, after changing your website's domain, you need to set up a 301 redirect for the old domain.
+For the 301 redirect method, you can refer to

-LNMP One-Click Package nginx 301 Force Redirect to HTTPS Tutorialthe code inside, modify the configuration file of the old website to the new website's (for nginx)
+LNMP One-Click Package Nginx 301 Force Redirect to HTTPS Tutorialthe code inside, modifying the configuration file of the old website to point to the new website (for nginx).

 server {